My Role

 Results & Impact

-By reaching students where they live campus life in classrooms, sporting events, and community spaces, the campaign delivered measurable impact.
-During outreach implementation, reporting to the Safe2Tell app increased over 200% in 2023, surpassing the total number of reports submitted during the previous 11 years combined.
+By reaching students where they engage in campus life, the campaign delivered measurable impact.
+During outreach implementation, reporting to the Safe2Tell app increased over 200% in 2023, surpassing the total reports submitted during the previous 11 years combined.
 The work helped normalize reporting, strengthen trust, and advance the university’s commitment to campus safety.

 Client: Center for the Study and Prevention of Violence, University of Colorado Boulder